MWoodshop/pokemon_project_1/user_stories.md

 As a visitor
 When I visit the trainers Index Page
-Then I see a link to sort trainers by the number of `pokemon_table_name` they have When I click on the link
+Then I see a link to sort trainers by the number of `pokemon` they have When I click on the link
-I'm taken back to the trainer Index Page where I see all of the trainers in order of their count of `pokemon_table_name` (highest to lowest) And, I see the number of pokemonren next to each trainer name
+I'm taken back to the trainer Index Page where I see all of the trainers in order of their count of `pokemon` (highest to lowest) And, I see the number of pokemonren next to each trainer name
 ```

 ```